 Therapeutic cancer vaccines are administrated to patients diagnosed with cancer and are designed to eradicate cancer cells by strengthening a patient's own immune responses.
 Bacillus Calmette-Guérin (BCG) and sipuleucel-T (Provenge®) are two examples of therapeutic cancer vaccines.
 The BCG vaccine is approved for patients with early-stage bladder cancer and sipuleucel-T (Provenge®) is approved for prostate cancer.
 Sipuleucel-T is known as an autologous cellular immunotherapy, and works by inducing an immune response, targeting the prostatic acid phosphatase (PAP) antigen, which is overexpressed in the majority prostate cancers.

 Personalized neoantigen cancer vaccines are just that – personalized.
 Tumors can display unique targets that result from specific mutations.
 This type of vaccine is designed to exploit the presence of these specific mutations, by targeting the resulting new antigens or “neoantigens”.
-Neoantigens are only displayed on cancerous cells, meaning the immune response can be directed towards the cancer, thus reducing the risk of side effects.
+Neoantigens are only displayed on cancerous cells, meaning the immune response can be directed towards the cancer, avoiding healthy tissue, thus reducing the risk of side effects.